Looking for Part 4? It’s here: https://atomicfeminist.com/2021/03/31/its-just-biology-part-4/

 “Good cop, bad cop?
 Is that a reference from one of the humans’ ridiculous MOVIES?
 Like I watch that filth,” the angry head spat.
 “Polluting our brains with Earthling’s lies is not a practice that we engage in!”

 “The crazy thing is, Detective Buchanan here is actually the good cop,” Stan said, and launched himself across the table at the q’Lurian, snatching him right out of his seat as he somersaulted across the room.
-Nicky followed after with his antigrav weapon drawn, though it was a pain in the arse using it on people fighting.
-They wrestled around on the floor for a couple minutes, rolling this way and that, writhing and struggling and grappling; Nicky wondered if touching the crunchy squishiness of the q’Lurian’s flesh disturbed Stan as much as it had disturbed him.
+Nicky followed after with his antigrav weapon drawn, though it was difficult to use on beings who were fighting; either you froze both of them, or the movements of the one you didn’t aim at interfered with the focal points of the targeting system and you froze neither.
+Stan and the q’Lurian wrestled around on the floor, rolling this way and that, writhing and struggling and grappling; Nicky wondered if touching the crunchy squishiness of the q’Lurian’s flesh disturbed Stan as much as it had disturbed him.
 For a brief period the q’Lurian appeared to have the upper hand.
 But Nicky knew better than to get between Stan and his prey, so he kept distance and waited.